rrmistry/rrmistry.github.io/src/content/scaling-moodys-axis-for-cloud.md

 3. **Bring actuaries into the process**: They know the workload better than anyone.
 4. **Plan for IFRS17**: If you haven't felt the computational pressure yet, you will.

+> **Source Code Available**: I've open-sourced a sanitized version of the infrastructure code described in this article.
+You can find the Terraform modules, Packer templates, and PowerShell scripts at [github.com/righteouslabs/manulife-moodys-axis-build-and-destroy](https://github.com/righteouslabs/manulife-moodys-axis-build-and-destroy).

 This is niche knowledge.
 There aren't many people who've done this end-to-end at enterprise scale.
 If you're working on something similar and want to compare notes, I'd love to hear from you.

 ---